BVPS, SPs, Fun and Pareto – A few ideas toward better agile

 And that you’ll see how you can do them better.

-These are actually complex ideas, each, and we are going too fast for some people.
+These are actually complex ideas, each, and we are going pretty fast.
 So, please feel free to ask questions about anything that is not soon obvious to you.
-I really should explain each in depth.
-And only then try to integrate them.
+Each should be explained in more depth.
+Then, you must integrate them.
 So, apologies if I lose you.
 Again, happy to come back and explain.

-Note on convincing: Usually, words are insufficient.
+Note about becoming convinced: Usually, words are insufficient.
 You need to see the things in practice.
-And if implemented …not well…you might not get good results.
-Convincing a skeptic is tough.

 Business Value Points